samthebest/dump/BasicSecurity.md

 To store these passwords (since it is hard to remember so many) try to invent a reminder system and store the reminders in emails sent to yourself from yourself.
 For example you could store the first letters of each of the words along with the numbers.
 E.g. `57,gianT,potatoeS,leakeD,14,lanternS,happilY` would become `57gpl14lh`.

 Other approaches could be to write down on paper the passwords (see section 1.1.2) but this can be quite inconvenient for passwords used regularly.
+For some things of low value plaintexting (i.e. written out in full without any encoding/encryption) the password in your email is acceptable, anything of high value should not be plaintexted.

 #### 1.2.2 Websites/Tools That do NOT Manage Anything of Value

 For example Forums, Stupid websites that want you to register, etc.

-that is NOT responsible for storing use a password manager, like this one https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
+Use a password manager, like this one https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd.
 Do NOT use a password manager for Gmail.
 Do NOT use the same password for secondary passwords as your master passwords.

 ## 2 Multi Factor Authentication